Installation

 Testing stormpy installation

-After building, you can run the test files by either:
+After building, you can run the test files by invoking pytest directly with:

 $ pip install pytest